piccoloaiutante/piccoloaiutante/README.md

 I'm a programmer who likes to keep learning.

-- 🔭 I’m currently working on platform engineering at GitStart
+- 🔭 I’m currently working on making payroll easy to use at Deel
-- 🌱 I’m currently learning Elixir
+- 🌱 I’m currently learning a lot about MCP and how to leverage LLMs.